avihu111/avihu111.github.io/_posts/2022-03-29-Active-Learning.md

 Notice that the improvements are more significant when using semi supervised learning.
 Specifically, when selecting 10 samples from CIFAR-10, TypiClust achieves a significant improvement of 39.4% in test accuracy over random selection.

 ### Visualization
-TypiClust samples dense parts of the distribution, which is more beneficial when labeled data is scarse.
+TypiClust samples dense parts of the distribution, which is more beneficial when labeled data is scarce.
 We compare the selection of 10 examples on synthetic data, comparing our method with coreset selections:

 <img src="https://user-images.githubusercontent.com/39214195/160669776-ccc8e7a8-0df3-4c7a-9a75-5df01a051d1f.gif" width="440"> <img src="https://user-images.githubusercontent.com/39214195/160630431-930a52df-69e6-4219-9183-9fc8aeac84b9.gif" width="440">